-One of the most popular Christmas events in Victoria, The Magic of Christmas at the Butchart Gardens is back with COVID-19 safety measures in place.
+One of the most popular Christmas events in Victoria, The Magic of Christmas at the Butchart Gardens is back for another holiday season.
 Take in The Gardens’ spectacular display of lights while indulging in copious amounts of hot cocoa.

 A Taste of Victoria Food Tour

 Why not take a small group tour around Victoria and enjoy a food tour.
-The taste of Victoria tour, This 2-hour tour walking tour begins at the Victoria Public Market and includes stops at The Gates of Harmonious Interest, Fan Tan Alley, Market Square, Bastion Square, Trounce Alley, Government St., and the Inner Harbour Causeway.
-Depending on the day, there are between 6-8 tastings along the route, as we discuss the history and quirks of beautiful Victoria, B.C.
-Tastings can include, pierogis, southern-styled biscuits, meatballs, craft beer, French patisserie, chocolate, and much more!
+The taste of Victoria tour.
+This 2 hour walking tour begins at the Victoria Public market and includes various stops including the Gates of Harminous Interest, Fan Tan Alley, Market Square, Bastion Square, Tournce Alley, Government Stree and the Inner Harbour Causeway.
+There are 6 to 8 tastings.

 Beacon Hill Park Carriage Tours